Nobu Matsuhisa’s restaurant is a welcome relief from rich, French food, and one of the most beautiful restaurant settings in Paris.

 The interiors of this restaurant ( and hotel) always thrill me.
 Celebrity interior designer Philippe Starck is responsible, and it is just breathtaking from the lobby which leads into the restaurant, to the vast spaces within the restaurant itself, and a colour scheme of elegant cream, gold and dark brown furnishings.

-It is upmarket and riche but still relaxed.
+It is upmarket and rich in colour scheme but still relaxed.

 The terrace outside is one of Paris’ prettiest and features vines, a fountain and tables you could literally sit at from dawn to dusk, they are so elegantly French.